 The next Xbox is already being designed.— Jez☕ (@JezCorden) July 11, 2017

-This was also backed up by Microsoft's head of Xbox, Phil Spencer.
-During the Microsoft E3 2018 press conference, the head of Xbox confirmed that the next-generation Xbox console is in development, though there were no further details given about when we're likely to see it hit the market.
-When you consider Sony's claim that the next PS4 won't be on the market until at least 2021, it seems we may have a while to wait until we get our hands on the Xbox Two.
+This was backed up by Microsoft's head of Xbox, Phil Spencer.
+During the Microsoft E3 2018 press conference, the head of Xbox confirmed that the next-generation Xbox consoles (plural) are in development, though there were no further details given about when we're likely to see them hit the market.

 Of course, it’s purely speculation at the moment, but if that changes, we’ll be sure to update this section so make sure you check back soon.